flowtaleai/copier-python-uv/README.md

 ## Rationale

+- [2025-06-18] We have chosen to switch from poetry to uv:
+  - uv is now both our python version manager and package manager
+  - hatchling is the default build system

 - [2025-05-15] We made the following updates to the ruff configuration:
   - Moved maccabe into the strict linter rules
   - Added D105 to the list of rules to ignore.
 The reason was as follows: